Transitrix

 The foundation.
 A text-native way to model an organisation — goals, processes, capabilities, and structure — as code.
 Says how to describe an enterprise so it remains readable, versionable, and executable.

-View on GitHub →The unified VS Code extension and CLI to author and preview Transitrix formats — the reference implementation of the methodology.
+View on GitHub →The unified editor extension and CLI to author and preview Transitrix formats — the reference implementation of the methodology.
 Previews the full Transitrix notation set, from BPMN process diagrams and goal trees to capability maps, FGCA, and process blueprints, with live preview as you type.

 A research platform for modelling what agents do inside a Transitrix-described enterprise.
 The behaviour layer of the stack.
 In narrative; not in active development in the next six months.